noiseprotocol/noise_spec/noise.md

 64-bit big-endian `uint64` nonce.

 Following this (or at the beginning) is a big-endian `uint16` length field describing the number of following bytes in the encrypted payload.
+The first byte of the decrypted payload will be a 1 if this is the final message, 0 otherwise.

 3. Sessions
 ============